vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

 ## SCRIPT HOOKS
 `osctld` can execute user-defined scripts when containers are being started or stopped.
 Script hooks are located at `/<pool>/hook/ct/<ctid>/<hook>`, use `ct assets` to get the exact path for your container.
+Multiple script hooks of the same name can be put into directory `/<pool>/hook/ct/<ctid>/<hook>.d`.
+Only files having the executable bit set are run.
+Script hooks are run in order by their name.

-In order for script hooks to be called, they need to be executable.
-All script hooks are run as `root` on the host, but mount namespace may differ, see below.
+All script hooks are run as `root` on the host, but the mount namespace may differ, see below.

 Note that many `osctl` commands called from script hooks will not work as expected and may cause deadlocks.
 The hooks are run when the container is locked within